 Roborovski hamsters (Phodopus roborovskii) are the the smallest and fastest of all hamsters, can live up to 2 to 3 and a half years, and are commonly kept as household pets.
 They are curious and easily startled, however very rarely bite.
-Although their suitability as pets are further diminished by their size (4-5cm long) and speed, Roborovskis are extremely affectionate towards each other.
+Although their suitability as pets is further diminished by their small size (4-5cm long) and speed, Roborovskis are extremely affectionate towards each other.
 Their social nature means that when housed together at an early age, they sleep in one place and indeed eat, play etc. together.
 On this website, you can find much of the information you need to know about acquiring, taming, housing, feeding, sexing, naming and breeding Roborovski's.

 Recent Site Updates

 Pages to visit

 - For all the basic information about Roborovski hamsters, visit the General Info page.

 - For how Robos came to be kept as common pets and where they originated, visit the History page.

 - What features to look out for when purchasing a healthy Robo can be found on theAcquiring page.

 - Robos can be identified by their unique features; find out more on the Appearancepage.

 - For information about fighting, wound treatment, mites, wet tail, the spinning defect, genetics, taxonomy etc. can be found on the Health and genetics page.

 - For a full list of what Robo's can eat and what should be avoided can be seen on theFeeding page.